Flat Holography & Holographic Renormalization: Scalar Field: Discussion

 We also suggest that this holographic renormalization approach applies to massive bulk fields, although the holographic interpretation of the massive sector requires further investigation.
 The resulting uniformity of the putative computational rule underlying the holographic dictionary is, in our view, a particularly desirable feature of the framework.

 As a further outlook, we have initiated a study of interacting bulk scalars within this formalism.
 As a first step, we considered a $\lambda\Phi^3$ theory, and exemplified how to obtain a three-point function using Witten-diagram techniques.
 In this analysis, we assumed that the bulk data identifying the dual source and expectation value are the same as in the free theory, in line with standard treatments in AdS/CFT.
 In section \ref{sec:holo_ren_int} we offer cautionary remarks about this assumption, in parallel to analogous studies of irrelevant scalar operators in AdS/CFT \cite{vanRees:2011fr,vanRees:2011ir}.
 We believe that a systematic treatment of these points constitutes an important direction for future work.
+It is particularly interesting to assess the imprint of the familiar IR divergences in massless scattering amplitudes on this holographic renormalization procedure.
+A fully consistent approach is expected to deliver IR-finite results and observables.